Achintha444/Lancey-Software-Engineering-Challenge/solution.md

 ### Thought Process
 - First, I created a map to store the adjacency list of each stone and count the number of stones.
 - Then, I checked if the number of stones is even.
 If it's not, it's impossible to make a chain, so I returned "NO".
-- Next, I used a DFS-based Hierholzer's algorithm to find a valid path.
+- Next, I used a DFS based algorithm to find a valid path.
 - Finally, I checked if the path contains all the stones.
 If it does, I returned the path in reverse order; otherwise, I returned "NO".

 ## Problem 4